Rating of AlternatorPublished on 24/2/2012 & updated on 28/8/2018

-The electrical output of an alternator is a product of power factor and VA and output is expressed in KW.
+The electrical output of an alternator is a product of power factor and VA.
+We express the output in KW.
 Sometimes alternators are also rated by its power instead of VA rating.
 That time electrical power factor of the alternator must be specified too.
-In addition to KVA rating, an alternator is also rated with voltage, electric current, frequency, speed, number of phase, number of poles, field ampere, excitation voltage, maximum temperature rise limit etc.
+In addition to KVA rating, an alternator has also voltage, electric current, frequency, speed, number of phases, number of poles, field ampere, excitation voltage, maximum temperature rise limit ratings, etc.

 |The table below shown a standard rating plate of alternator|